bonitasoft/bonita-doc/md/customize-living-application-theme.md

 ## Building, Deploying, and Previewing a theme

 During the development phase, you can preview your theme using the provided test page in `test/index.html`.
+First you will have to `build` your theme:

+### From Bonita Studio

-First you will have to `build` your theme: right click on your theme project > Build or press `Ctrl+Shift+B` for a shortcut.
+Right click on your theme project > Build or press `Ctrl+Shift+B` for a shortcut.

 If your theme is already associated to a living application, you can just `deploy` your theme:  right click on your theme project > Deploy or press `Ctrl+Shift+D` for a shortcut.

+### From the maven project

+Prompt a terminal and enter the following command: `mvn clean package`
+The build produces a zip archive in the target folder.
+This archive can be imported into the Bonita Portal, from the resource page using the Administrator application.
+The theme is now available for all living applications.

 ## Create a theme project from an existing theme in production